-Do you have the penchant for designing how a particular space should look and feel?
-Do you love to sketch or use the computer to create visualization for a living, eating or shopping space?
-Do you love to manipulate lighting, furniture and other fixtures to make a space functional and aesthetically pleasing?
-If the answer to all these questions is yes then you might want to consider a career as an interior designer.
+An interior designer designs how a particular space should look and feel.
+They sketch or use the computer to create visualization for a living, eating or shopping space.
+They will be manipulating lighting, furniture and other fixtures to make a space functional and aesthetically pleasing.

 To become a successful interior designer, you will need to possess a strong sense of proportion and visualization.
 You want to be able to create a picture in your head of how a space will look like even before the actual work has begun.
 Artistic ability, attention to detail, creativity and problem-solving skills are all important characteristics that aspiring interior designers need to develop.

 Although this career is intertwined with that of architectures and engineers, it will focus more on the design of functional, safe and beautiful living areas and not on the technical aspects of the building and construction of structures.

 One of the best reasons for becoming an interior designer is that it gives you the chance to showcase your artistic talent and skill for making bare interior spaces livable.
 It also pays reasonably well and gives you a chance to work as an independent contractor once you have established yourself in the field.

 Interior designers usually work fulltime for industries that provide specialized design services, architectural and engineering firms, furniture stores, merchant wholesalers and construction firms.
 Their offices are clean and comfortable, equipped with drafting tables and/or computers that are able to produce designs in 2D or 3D.

 Part of their work involves visiting clients in the sites where the job needs to be done, such as homes, restaurants or office buildings.
 They can meet clients in the evenings or weekends depending on the latter’s schedule.